 To my surprise, I won an award in the contest.
 This gave me the courage to pluck the name of an editor off the masthead of Ladies’ Home Journal magazine — something the writers’ guides tell you never to do – and send it to her.
 The editor bought it.

 One day, as I was driving home from the grocery store, a title floated across the windshield of my car: The Gerbil Farmer’s Daughter.
 After I finished laughing, my mouth went dry.
-I had the germ of a book.
+I had the germ of my first book.

 I knew nothing about writing nonfiction books, so naturally I went to my local library.
 I found several books that told me how to put together a nonfiction proposal.
-Again, nobody was more surprised than I was when my agent actually sold the book to Harmony on the basis of that proposal.
-Once again, I was lucky enough to find a brilliant editor, Julia Pastore, who was willing to guide me through the process, teaching me, among other things, to “beware of the I on the page” when writing memoir.
-The book was born, and along the way I again took new strides as a writer.
+Again, nobody was more surprised than I was when my agent actually sold the book the basis of that proposal.
+Since then, I have gone on to sell novels and become a ghost writer for other people’s books–everything from celebrity memoirs to science and psychology books.

 So, whether your dream is to write books or raise gerbils, never mind whether you were born to do it.
-Your success will be determined not by some miracle of genetic inheritance, but by your own persistence.
+Your success will be determined by your own passion and persistence.
 We each find our own paths.
 Believe in yourself and put in the hours.
 The rest will follow.